 According to NSW Fire and Rescue, over 350 residential house fires are caused by electrical faults each year, nearly all stemming from the incorrect use of power boards; in 2008, a $3 power board was responsible for the million-dollar fire at the iconic Il Gambero Restaurant on Lygon Street.

-What can you do to avoid an overload?
+What can you do to avoid an overloaded power board?

 Do not use a power board with a double adapter or an extension lead.
 If your home has filled up with devices, it’s safer (and more energy-efficient) to have a qualified electrician to install more power points.
 The lounge room is an obvious candidate for additional power points, which traditional may only have one or two double power points.